enkidevs/curriculum/javascript/core/array-methods/filtering-items-out-of-an-array.md

 // [2, 4]
 ```

-> Note: you can use any type of array, you are not limited to a number array.
+> 💡 You can use any type of array, you are not limited to a number array.

 ---